Luis Muñoz Marín International Airport: Terminal A

-In June 2012, Terminal A was opened and occupied solely by JetBlue Airways, making San Juan a focus city.
-The terminal originally had seven gates but an additional gate was added for regional airlines during the renovations of Terminals B and C.
+Terminal A was opened in June of 2012 and occupied solely by JetBlue Airways, announcing San Juan as a focus city.
+The terminal originally had seven gates but an additional gate was added for regional airlines during the renovations of Terminals B and C. All JetBlue flights, both domestic and international, depart from Terminal A and as of June 2025, Terminal A is used by Air Canada, Avelo, JetBlue and Tradewind Aviation.
+As of 2025, plans to relocate the check-in desks and security lines are underway.
+Gates A1, A2 and A3 will also be relocated once the new terminal extension has been built.

-As of September 2022, JetBlue uses all gates at Terminal A. Gates A1 and A2 have been used by other airlines in the past such as Copa Airlines and Allegiant Air.
-Seaborne Airlines and Silver Airways had temporarily moved their operations to Terminal A from Terminal D as renovations and partial reopening took place.
-All JetBlue flights, both domestic and international, depart from Terminal A.

 Terminal A also houses The Lounge San Juan, a VIP airport lounge belonging to Priority Pass as well as Gates A1 through A8.

 Terminal B (Concourse)

+This $40 million dollar and 365,000 ft2, fully self contained facility opened in 1985 and was designed as a sole terminal for Eastern Airlines accommodating 11 wide body gates.

+With Eastern Airlines’ demise, the single carrier 11 gate unit terminal originally designed for Eastern Airlines was altered and expanded in three phases to become a state of the art 25 gate facility servicing over 30 domestic and international airlines and a multitude of concessionaires.
+The expansion of the existing Terminal B, which resulted in a new concourse, then became known as Terminal C.

 When Terminal B was closed for renovations, airlines were temporarily moved to Terminals A, C and D. Terminal B reopened after a $130 million renovation in December 2014, with Delta, United, Southwest, and Spirit as its first tenants (with all operations moved in February 2015).

-As of September 2022, Terminal B is also used by Air Canada.
+As of June of 2025, Terminal B is also used by Air Canada.
 All check-in counters for airlines using gates in Terminals B, C and D are all located within the Terminal and Gates B2 through B10 are located within the Concourse.

 Terminal C (Concourse)

+Terminal C was originally built and completed in 1996 as an expansion to Terminal B in an effort to accommodate the growth of American Airlines’ Caribbean Hub.

 Terminal C reopened from its $55 million renovation in March 2016.
 The letter designation for Terminal C was temporarily discontinued, and the concourse was instead added as an extension to Terminal B. The Terminal B extension was later changed back to Terminal C.

 Both Terminals B and C feature high-end retail stores and new restaurants, improved seating as well as automated baggage scanners currently used only by six other airports in the mainland U.S.

 An Avianca VIP airport lounge is located at the entrance of Terminal C. This All-Inclusive lounge is operated by Global Lounge Network.

-As of September 2022, Terminal C houses gates C2 through C10 and is used by American, Avianca, Copa, Frontier, Iberia, and international JetBlue arrivals.
+As of June 2025, Terminal C houses gates C2 through C10 and is used primarily by Frontier.
+Other airlines in the terminal also include Air Canada, American, Arajet, Avianca, Copa, Iberia, international JetBlue arrivals as well as local charters.